Labor Elektrische Antriebe und Leistungselektronik

 • Numerous measuring devices for current, voltage, power and speed measurement as well as for noise and vibration determination

-Internships and Tutorials
+Internships and Tutorials in the Bachelor´s Degree Programs

 • Measurement of operating characteristics, losses and efficiencies of externally excited DC machines

-• Control and operating behaviour of AC and three-phase current Controllers
+• Control and operating behaviour of AC and three-phase current Controllers as well as of line-commutated and self-commutated power converters

 • Measurement of operating characteristics, losses and efficiencies of asynchronous machines

-• Speed control of converter-fed direct current machines
+• Speed control of converter-fed DC machines

 • Speed control of converter-fed asynchronous machines